Pointwise and correlation bounds on Dedekind sums over small subgroups: Abstract

 \section{Abstract}

-We obtain new bounds, pointwisely and on average, for Dedekind sums $\ss(\lambda,p)$ modulo a prime $p$ with $\lambda$ of small multiplicative order $d$ modulo $p$.
-As an application, we use these bounds to extend an asymptotic formula of S.~Louboutin and M.~Munsch (2022) for the second moment of Dirichlet $L$-functions over subgroups of the group of multiplicative characters modulo $p$.
+We obtain new bounds, pointwise and on average, for Dedekind sums $\ss(\lambda,p)$ modulo a prime $p$ with $\lambda$ of small multiplicative order $d$ modulo $p$.
 Assuming the infinitude of Mersenne primes, the range of our results is optimal.
-Moreover, we estimate correlations between Dedekind sums and use this to obtain an asymptotic formula for the fourth moment of these $L$-functions, also in the optimal range.
-Finally, we relate higher moments to more complicated correlations of Dedekind sums, formulate a conjecture for their asymptotic behaviour.
-We prove this conjecture in a slightly shorter than the optimal range for all primes $p$, and in the full range for all except at most logarithmically small set of primes $p$ in any dyadic interval.
+Moreover, we relate high moments of $L(1,\chi)$ over subgroups of characters to some correlations of Dedekind sums, and use recent results of the second and third author to study these correlations.